ethereum-mining/ethminer/POOLEXSAMPLES_ETH.md

-# Pool Exsamples for ETH
+# Pool Examples for ETH
 This is a collection of exsamples how to connect ethminer to your favorite ETH pool (alphabetic order).

 * Stratum connection is preferred than getwork connection due its better network latency.